syslabcom/casc.alt/_posts/programme/international_security_studies/2016-08-12-sub4-application-and-contacts.md

 2. Certified copy (German or English) of higher education qualification certificate
 3. Certified copy (German or English) of university degree certificate (incl. transcript of records)
 4. Documents (German or English) attesting at least two years of qualified professional work experience
-5. Certificate of English language proficiency (Level B2, For more information see:  http://www.nato.int/structur/recruit/info-doc/Language-test-equivalence-table_FINAL2013.pdf )
+5. Certificate of English language proficiency (Level B2, For more information see: <a href="http://www.nato.int/structur/recruit/info-doc/Language-test-equivalence-table_FINAL2013.pdf">"http://www.nato.int/structur/recruit/info-doc/Language-test-equivalence-table_FINAL2013.pdf"</a>
 6. A letter of motivation (The applicant should explain why he is interested in this specific program and how he sees it contributing to his further career)
 7. A *Curriculum Vitae (bio)* listing all study courses hitherto completed by the applicant as well as a complete record of professional experience